matthewjhough/d3-webpack-boilerplate/README.md

 # d3-webpack-boilerplate
-A boilerplate, agnostic setup for creating quick D3 Visualizations
+A collection, of the most commonly used D3 Visualizations